 The Dean, or Designate acting on behalf of the Dean, may immediately deny assignment of a student or withdraw a student from, or vary terms, conditions or site of a field experience placement if the Dean or Designate has reasonable grounds to believe that this is necessary in order to protect the Public Interest.
 Refer to §23.8.2 and §87 of the GFC Policy Manual for additional information.

 75 Programs of Study

-75.1 Degree of BEd
+Degree of BEd 75.1

 Underlying Principles

 The following principles underlie all teacher preparation programs: